scicluna/godotinventory/README.md

 # What to do?

-- Equipment
-- Equip Slots
+- Enemy Attacks
-- Stat Updates
+- Parrying